This article explores the benefits of a standing desk for writers, creatives, and freelancers who work from home.

 I recommend considering a hybrid sit-stand desk if you want alternate between sitting and standing while working from home or writing.
 That’s what I have.
 Previously, I kept a couch in my office.
 It was nice to nap on but it took up a lot of space.

-If you buy dedicated standing desk, take care to wear comfortable shoes, keep a stool or work chair nearby.
+If you buy a dedicated standing desk, take care to wear comfortable shoes, keep a stool or work chair nearby.
 It’s also a good idea to check the dimensions of the desk before you buy it.
+Investing in a matt will help too.